pfred/pfred-rest-service/README.md

     'mvn clean package'

 To run the service and swagger page on your local tomcat server, follow these steps:
-1. add the CISRestService.war into webapps folder
+1. add the PFREDRestService.war into webapps folder
 2. restart tomcat as needed
 3. access the Swagger page at http://localhost:8080/PFREDRestService/api